BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 #### As an optional addon

 > Load any optional Whitelist addon **AFTER** BG3SX.
-If you are using the in game mod manager, don't, as it doesn't actually create a loadorder anymore.
+If you are using the in game mod manager, we advise you to use [BG3MM](https://github.com/LaughingLeader/BG3ModManager/releases) instead as the in game Mod Manager does not allow you to reorder your mods.
 {.is-warning}